 Florida voters approved a state constitutional amendment Tuesday to legalize medical marijuana, broadening access to pot beyond the limited therapeutic uses approved by the legislature two years ago.

-Currently, the law allows non-smoked, low-THC pot for patients with cancer or ailments that cause chronic seizures or severe spasms.
+Currently, the law allows non-smoked, low-THC pot for patients undergoing chemotherapy or ailments that cause chronic seizures or severe spasms.
 The ballot measure formally legalizes medical marijuana, and broadens access for diseases with symptoms other than seizures or spasms.

-Specifically it allows prescriptions for 10 illnesses: cancer, epilepsy, glaucoma, AIDS, post-traumatic stress disorder, amyotrophic lateral sclerosis, Crohn's disease, Parkinson's and multiple sclerosis.
+Specifically, it allows recommendations from physicians for 10 conditions: effects of chemotherapy/radiation, epilepsy, glaucoma, AIDS, post-traumatic stress disorder, amyotrophic lateral sclerosis, Crohn’s disease, Parkinson’s and multiple sclerosis.
 It also allows doctors to prescribe pot for any other similar kind of ailment.